dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.10.5 =
+- Fix: Plugin now works even if theme causes the frontend `wp` JavaScript object to not exist.
+- Fix: String localization is now working.
+- Add: String localization now split into frontend and backend.
+See documentation for details.
+- Add: Greek language translations for frontend.

 = 2.10.4 =
 - Fix: Setting capabilities in network-activated multisite installs now modifies capabilities accross the network.